AVGVST

 Yellow walls and rising revenue

 The commercial trajectory matched the creative ambition.
 Revenue reached 120 million rubles in 2019, a figure Bryantseva disclosed in a Forbes Russia column where she argued that “a purchase today is a political act.”
 The brand had publicly supported the Yekaterinburg square protest, released a pendant for detained journalist Ivan Golunov, and introduced a queer collection — each act of civic positioning coinciding with growth, not retrenchment.
+The same year, AVGVST’s customer base began to skew explicitly toward values-driven purchasing; subsequent brand research would show that the single word customers most associated with the brand was “свободный” (free).
 COVID doubled the business in 2020.
-By early 2022, estimated group-wide revenue approached 500 million to one billion rubles (~$5.5–11M USD), the team had grown to roughly sixty to seventy-five people across three Russian cities, and Natalia had quietly registered a dormant Berlin entity — AVGVST Jewelry UG — in February 2020 as an e-commerce shell for European orders.
-It was a corporate footnote that would prove existential.
+By early 2022, estimated group-wide revenue approached 500 million to one billion rubles (~$5.5–11M USD), the team had grown to roughly sixty to seventy-five people across three Russian cities, and the creative studio in Moscow had become the design and brand-strategy centre while Yekaterinburg ran production at scale.
+Natalia had also quietly registered a dormant Berlin entity — AVGVST Jewelry UG — in February 2020, parking €500 of registered capital in an e-commerce shell built to take European orders.
+It was a corporate footnote intended to simplify cross-border invoicing.
+Two years later it would prove existential.

 The country that got cancelled

-For three months, AVGVST paused European expansion entirely.
-Then Natalia made the structural decision that would define the brand’s next chapter.
-In July 2022, she converted the dormant Berlin UG into a full GmbH — AVGVST Jewelry GmbH, registered as HRB 214813 B in the Charlottenburg court — establishing it as a legally and financially independent entity from the Russian operations.
+What followed was a piece of jurisdictional engineering executed without a single investor dollar.
+In July 2022, the dormant Berlin UG was converted into a full GmbH — AVGVST Jewelry GmbH, registered as HRB 214813 B in the Charlottenburg commercial court — establishing it as a legally and financially independent entity from the Russian operations.
 The two companies would share a name, a founder, and a design language.
-They would share nothing else: no capital flows, no production dependencies, no supply chains that sanctions could sever.
+They would share nothing else: no capital flows, no production dependencies, no supply chains that sanctions could sever, and no banking infrastructure that could route money between Russia and Europe in either direction.
+The separation was the asset.
+An efficient logistics integration between the two entities would have made the entire architecture illegal.

 What the split proved